kirisky/benchmarks-game/CONTRIBUTING.md

 Thank you.

 We still need transliterations of existing straightforward programs.
-For example, transliterations of multicore JavaScript into type-annotated TypeScript.
 For example, Ruby programs that use Ractors.
 For example, Go programs that use generics.

 What to contribute
 ------------------